 Invasive species possess the ability to infiltrate and thrive in ecosystems outside their native range.
 This ability disturbs the already established network of checks and balances between native plant and animal communities, and creates new competition for resources, such as space and food.
 In turn, this disturbance can diminish native plant and animal populations, sometimes to the point of extinction.
 This stems from the invasive species functioning as a predator in the ecosystem, acting as a vector for new diseases and parasites to be introduced, and expanding its population rapidly, thereby limiting resource availability for native populations.

 At each MIMIC site, water and air temperature, salinity, and weather conditions are recorded on data sheets.
-BCWC monitors for 16 established, introduced species and seven potential invaders that are identified using Marine Bioinvader ID cards.
+BCWC monitors for 18 established species that are identified using New England Marine invader ID Cards.